9 Drone Moves for Stunning Cinematic Video

 Do you feel that the short movies made with your drone are a bit too repetitive and not particularly engaging, even when you are in some spectacular location?

-In this article, I show how to perform 9 moves used by video professionals to make the most of the enormous capabilities offered by drones for aerial videography.
-In most cases, I use some intelligent modes offered by the current DJI models, while on a few occasions, I perform them manually
+In this article, I show how to perform 9 moves used by video professionals to make the most of the capabilities offered by drones for aerial videography.
+In most cases, I use some intelligent modes available in current DJI models, on others, I perform them manually

 It is important to set correctly the values of the gimbal tilt and the yaw and panning of the sticks for smooth results.
 I explain the way I set these values in my Beginner guide to the Mini 3 and Mini 4 Pro, camera settings for video.
 The settings are very similar in the other models